Maria Sophie of Bavaria: Life in Rome

-Afterwards, the relationship between the two improved for a time.
+Afterwards, the relationship between the royal couple improved for a time.
 Francis submitted to an operation which allowed him to consummate the marriage, and Maria Sophie became pregnant.
 The couple was overjoyed at the turn of events and full of hope.
 On 24 December 1869, after ten years of marriage, Maria Sophie gave birth to a daughter, Maria Cristina Pia, who was born on the birthday of her aunt, Empress Elisabeth, who became her godmother.
 Unfortunately, the baby lived only three months and died on 28 March 1870.
 Maria Sophie and her husband never had another child.

 Later life

 In 1870, Rome fell to the forces of Italy and the King and Queen fled to Bavaria.
 The king died in 1894.
 Maria Sophie spent time in Munich, and then moved to Paris where she presided over somewhat of an informal Bourbon court-in-exile.
 It was rumored she was involved in the anarchist assassination of King Humbert in 1900 in hopes of destabilizing the new nation-state of Italy.
 Recent historians have resurrected that rumor based on the apparent credence given to this conspiracy theory by the then Prime Minister of Italy, Giovanni Giolitti.
 Others regard it as anecdotal.
 In any event, the case against Maria Sophie is circumstantial.

 During World War I, Maria Sophie was actively on the side of the German Empire and Austria-Hungary in their war with the Kingdom of Italy.
 Again, the rumors claimed she was involved in sabotage and espionage against Italy in the hope that an Italian defeat would tear the nation apart and that the kingdom of Naples would be restored.

 During her life, she generated an almost cult-like air of admiration even among her political enemies.
 Gabriele d'Annunzio called her the "stern little Bavarian eagle" and Marcel Proust spoke of the "soldier queen on the ramparts of Gaeta".
 She and her sister Elisabeth were considered amongst the great beauties of their age.

 Maria Sophie died in Munich in 1925.
 Since 1984 her remains now rest with those of her husband and their daughter in the Church of Santa Chiara in Naples.